 Assessment of life learning experience is a flexible, efficient way of earning college credits for what you have learned outside the classroom.
 Awarding of credit for life experience operates on the belief that college-level learning, no matter how it is gained, deserves college credits.
 Therefore, nearly any type of experiential learning can gain college credit as long as:

 - It is equivalent to a course or courses at Bloomfield College and

 - You can prove your expertise.

+Prior learning is evaluated through a portfolio system.
 A portfolio is a completion of documentation assembled in an approved format to demonstrate college-level knowledge for an award of credit.
 The portfolio you submit will serve as proof of your expertise and the value it has in the academic world.
 It can include knowledge or skills gained from a wide variety of sources, including but not limited to: